Explore Home Loans

 2. Choose a longer loan term

 Depending on your financial needs and priorities, you may have opted for a smaller loan term, say 15 or 20 years.
-However, you may want to experiment with longer loan terms of up to 30 years, as this will typically leave you with smaller repayments stretched over a longer period of time.
-While you won’t necessarily service the home loan for the full 30 years, opting for a longer term can make budgeting and managing your cash flow slightly easier.
+However, you may also want to experiment with longer loan terms of up to 30 years, as this will typically leave you with smaller repayments stretched over a longer period of time.
+While you won’t necessarily service the home loan for the full 30 years, opting for a longer term can make budgeting and managing your cash flow easier.

-3. Fiddle around with your repayment frequency
+3. Experiment with your repayment frequency

 How to reduce your home loan repayments